All Episodes

 Wow.

-Uh well, he Santa Claus was bearing gifts this year.
+Well, Santa Claus is bearing gifts this year.

 I mean, Trump has created an economy where 2018 was probably the best year for the economy in 20 years.

-We have seven million more jobs than people to fill them.
+We have 7 million more jobs than people to fill them.

-So I don't know, you've been in this game a long time, Mark, but I've not rarely seen where you know the economy's one head headed in one direction and then the stock market's been headed in the other direction.
+You've been in this game a long time, Mark, but I've rarely seen where the economy's headed in one direction and the stock market's been headed in the other direction.

-But uh look, I think fundamentally this U.S. economy continues to steam forward.
+But look, I think fundamentally this U.S. economy continues to steam forward.

-You know, uh very smart guy in Wall Street told me that one of the big problems, not China, not the other stuff, but he said uh they're not used to Wall Street not doing as well as Main Street.
+You know, a very smart guy in Wall Street told me that one of the big problems, not China, not the other stuff, but he said they're not used to Wall Street not doing as well as Main Street.

 Mainstream has been booming more than Wall Street, and they haven't figured out how to play that yet.